"Courage & Confidence" | St Madeleine Sophie Barat

 Questions:

-• Two essays in the target language: one question on a set text from a choice of two questions and one question on a set film from a choice of two questions
+Either one question in TL on a set text from a choice of two questions and one question in TL on a set film from a choice of two questions or two questions in TL on set texts from a choice of two questions on each text

 A-Level Paper 3: Speaking